Board of Directors

 Dr. Wallace Bigbee Sr. was born in Hot Springs, Arkansas and raised near Memphis, Tennessee.
 He earned his M.D. degree from the University of Tennessee.
 He received two years of Post graduate training from Erlanger Hospital and served two years as a physician in the U. S. Army.

 Wallace opened his office in 1961 as a Family Practitioner and attended the birth of about 800 babies, and treated patients of all ages.
 He practiced at Faulkner Springs, the Medical Clinic, Warren County and River Park Hospitals.
 Dr. Bigbee retired in 1998.
 Another son, Rick was born.
+All sons earned the Eagle Scout Award from Boy Scouts of America.

 The Bigbee Trail is named in his honor.